 Mission Bay RV Resort is conveniently accessed off I-5 at the Clairemont Drive exit.
 Located next to Mission Bay’s De Anza Cove and adjacent to De Anza Cove Park, it’s the perfect home base for your RV vacation.

 Everything you need, from golfing to swimming, is within walking distance.
+There’s an onsite pool and spa, games for the kids in the clubhouse, and plenty of picturesque walking and biking trails.
 Located on the east end of the bay, it’s quieter and more peaceful over here.
-Its central location also makes it easy to get to most of San Diego’s attractions, including nearby SeaWorld San Diego and Mount Soledad.
+Its central location makes it easy to get to most of San Diego’s attractions, including nearby SeaWorld San Diego and Mount Soledad.

 Cruise the Bay on a Sternwheeler